Seattle's Child

-A wetland on a summer day is nature at its most exuberant.
-From stately herons to swooping dragonflies, the world around you is full of living things, eating, mating and making the most of the plenty of summer.
+A wetland in the summer, fall, and spring seasons is nature at its most exuberant.
+From stately herons to swooping dragonflies, the world around you is full of living things, eating, mating, and making the most of the season.

-The easiest way to explore that world is to take a stroll on a wetland boardwalk.
-A quick walk takes you places that would otherwise take a big struggle though muck and vegetation.
-In some places, you can even push a stroller.
+The easiest way to explore that world is to stroll on a wetland boardwalk.
+A quick walk takes you places that would otherwise take a big struggle through muck and vegetation.
+In some areas, you can even push a stroller.

 Here are five amazing places around Seattle to start your wetlands exploration.